Panic Attack Recovery

 It turns out that the research and findings cited in the book written by Dr. Ratey are backed by hundreds of more studies.

 I will conclude by mentioning a German study completed at Charite-University Medicine in Berlin.
 This study found that 50% of subjects who completed 30 minutes of daily aerobic exercise were able to avoid having a panic attack in the experiment.
-Researchers wrote: "Our results for the first time suggest that exercise has an acute antipanic activity," in the December 2005 American Journal of Psychiatry.
+Researchers wrote: “Our results for the first time suggest that exercise has an acute antipanic activity,” in the December 2005 American Journal of Psychiatry.
+Pretty good evidence for a correlation between exercise and panic attacks.